inesfrodrigues/Convolutional-Transformer/README.md

 ## Future Works
 The project's future works include:

-Simulating the entire Mediterranean Sea by conducting multiple simulations for various small regions.
+Simulating the entire Western Mediterranean Sea by conducting multiple simulations for various small regions.
-Exploring alternative model architectures, particularly if computational resources allow simulating the entire Mediterranean Sea in one go.
+Exploring alternative model architectures, particularly if computational resources allow simulating the entire Western Mediterranean Sea in one go.